Frequently asked questions

 If monitoring reveals parking is being displaced from the North East Cambridge area, additional measures to control this will be put in place before further development can take place.

-The County and South Cambridgeshire Councils are exploring options for the introduction of on-street parking controls and enforcement in South Cambridgeshire as needed.
+The County and South Cambridgeshire Councils have been exploring options for the introduction of on-street parking controls and enforcement in South Cambridgeshire as needed.
 Such controls already exist within Cambridge.